 In the event of a catastrophe, Williamson College will adhere to all principles of Tennessee Higher Education Commission Rule 1540-01-02-.23, "Institution Closure".
 The college will ensure that impacted students will receive the services for which they have paid or reasonable financial compensation for those not received.
 This may include tuition assurance funds, surety bonds, irrevocable letter of credit, assistance with transfer, teach-out provisions or other practices deemed sufficient to protect consumers.
 The institution agrees that it and/or its home state has adequate measures to protect student records in the event of closure.

 Student records (physical documents), including official transcripts are protected in a fire safe for three years in the Registrar's Office.
 Regarding protection of digital student records, ImageQuest (the college's IT support group) backs up the institutional shared drive and servers and runs routine system updates.
 ImageQuest also loads the digital student records to a cloud for additional protection and security measures.
-In the event of an institutional closure, all official transcripts (and other requested student records) will be provided to the Tennessee Higher Education Commission.
+In the event of an institutional closure, the college will utilize a digital credential service to provide student access to official transcripts.